The Collaborative Brain Toolkit

 The 3 Essential Elements for Us to Thrive Together

 Over years of working with groups around the world, we have found three essential elements are necessary for groups to thrive.

-CLEAN MIND Our individual minds must be healthy—moving from judgment to curiosity.
+CLEAR MIND Our individual minds must be healthy—moving from judgment to curiosity.

-DESIRE-INVENTION THINKING™ It is time to move beyond the dominant way of seeing the world through the lens of problems and solutions, especially when it comes to people.
+DESIRE-INNOVATION THINKING™ It is time to move beyond the dominant way of seeing the world through the lens of problems and solutions, especially when it comes to people.

 RELATIONSHIP DESIGN We must design our relationships rather than relying on the ways of the past or crossing our fingers.

 This Collaborative Toolkit introduces you to the elements and invites you to collaborate with us to help you build a future where we are wiser together. (www.collaborativeawareness.com)